showpass/showpass-wordpress-plugin/README.md

 ## 2.1.
 Adding shortcode and get data

+If you wish to make custom templates for your event lists and detail pages use the following shortcode in your template files.

 The shortcode returns JSON format data from API , so you can easily get it in page template with `<?php $data = do_shortcode('[showpass_events]'); ?>` .